shamanec/GADS-devices-provider/docs/setup.md

 2. Open `WebDriverAgent.xcodeproj` in Xcode.
 3. Ensure a team is selected before building the application.
 To do this go to: *Targets* and select each target one at a time.
 There should be a field for assigning teams certificates to the target.
 4. Remove your `WebDriverAgent` folder from `DerivedData` and run `Clean build folder` (just in case)
 5. Next build the application by selecting the `WebDriverAgentRunner` target and build for `Generic iOS Device`.
 Run `Product => Build for testing`.
-This will create a `Products/Debug-iphoneos` in the specified project directory.
+This will create a `Products/Debug-iphoneos` folder in the specified project directory.
  `Example`: **/Users/<username>/Library/Developer/Xcode/DerivedData/WebDriverAgent-dzxbpamuepiwamhdbyvyfkbecyer/Build/Products/Debug-iphoneos**
 6. Open `iOS App Signer`
 7. Select `WebDriverAgentRunner-Runner.app`.
 8. Generate the WebDriverAgent *.ipa file.

-**or zip it manually into an IPA yourself, I had some issues last time I did it :(**
+Alternatively:
+7. Copy the `WebDriverAgentRunner-Runner.app` instead of bundling to IPA. `go-ios` allows us to install `app` as well as `ipa` so it might be more painless.

 ## Supervise the iOS devices - Linux, macOS, Windows
 This is a non-mandatory but a preferable step - it will reduce the needed device provisioning manual interactions
 1. Install Apple Configurator 2 on your Mac.
 2. Attach your first device.
 3. Set it up for supervision using a new(or existing) supervision identity.
 You can do that for free without having a paid MDM account.